-As I get older – with over 15 years of relative success – I can start to prioritize relaxing a bit for the first time ever.
-I have 20+ team members who I can rely on to do stuff.
-I’m able to do less and not have to go hard 24/7 to enjoy the same level of success (or more) compared to when I was learning how to start a business with no money.
+As he gets older with over 15 years of relative success – he can start to prioritize relaxing a bit for the first time ever.
+He has 20+ team members who he can rely on to do stuff.
+He’s able to do less and not have to go hard 24/7 to enjoy the same level of success (or more) compared to when he was learning how to start a business with no money.

 But when you’re just starting out, there are sacrifices to be made and experience to be gained.

-That is one thing I have learned by surrounding myself with successful people: new starters have less experience and a lot more judgment, but that judgment starts to melt away the longer you’re successful.
+That is one thing he learned by surrounding himself with successful people: new starters have less experience and a lot more judgment, but that judgment starts to melt away the longer you’re successful.

-But I digress.
 You have to get through those things.
 No one becomes super successful without running into problems.
-But as long as you make growth a priority and commit to it, you’ll get through it and you’ll come out the other side with experience and more success than ever.
+But as long as you prioritize growth and commit to it, you’ll get through it and come out the other side with experience and more success than ever.

 Entrepreneurship Is Its Own Reward

-Whether you are figuring out how to start a business with no money or you have already had some success and are looking for ways to make your business grow, these are some of the valuable lessons I have learned in the past 15 years of personal business experience.
+Whether you are figuring out how to start a business with no money or have already had some success and are looking for ways to grow your business, these are some of the valuable lessons our founder has learned in the past 15 years of personal business experience.

 Learn how to create value and sell that to the right people.
-Seek out mentorship and don’t shy away from rejection.
-All along the way, surround yourself with successful people who can inspire you, be aware of your own strengths and weaknesses, and never lose your focus on growth and success.
+Seek out mentorship, and don’t shy away from rejection.
+All along the way, surround yourself with successful people who can inspire you, be aware of your strengths and weaknesses, and never lose focus on growth and success.

-My father once told me, “It’s lonely at the top.”
+You may have heard the expression, “It’s lonely at the top.”
 When you’re doing great things, it’s going to be difficult.
-There may come a time when you find yourself alone because no one else you know is going the same direction as you.
+There may come a time when you find yourself alone because no one else you know is going in the same direction as you.

-But are you really going to stop going after what you want just because the average person doesn’t understand it?
+But will you stop going after what you want just because the average person doesn’t understand it?

 Whether you are trying to figure out how to start a business with no money or you have made it to the top, entrepreneurship is never a normal path.
-But just as you can start a business from nothing, if you’re anything like me, the challenge of entrepreneurship is part of the draw that keeps you coming back for more.
+But just as you can start a business from nothing, the challenge of entrepreneurship is part of the draw that keeps you coming back for more.